-The Board of Directors has adopted a Corporate Social Responsibility Policy setting out the Company's commitments in this area.
-The Company reports non-financial data with primary focus on the environment, product safety, employee relations, sustainable sourcing and social involvement.
+The Board of Directors has adopted a Sustainability Position setting out the Company's commitments in this area.
+The Company reports non-financial data in the annual Sustainability report, with primary focus on sustainable products, climate & environmental sustainability, workplace responsibility, business and product integrity, and human rights and responsible sourcing.
 The Company has been a member of the UN Global Compact since September 2009.

 Chr.
-Hansen's UN Global Compact Communication on Progress for 2015/16 is available on www.chr-hansen.com.
+Hansen's UN Global Compact Communication on Progress for 2016/17 is available on www.chr-hansen.com.

 The report includes an overview of relevant policies and how they link with Chr.
-Hansen's corporate social responsibility ambitions.
+Hansen's sustainability ambitions.